KyrianU/Premier-league-Quiz/README.md

 # Wireframes

-* Wireframes were with the help of https://balsamiq.com/wireframes/
+* Wireframes were created with the help of https://balsamiq.com/wireframes/

 ## Home/Landing Page